ZSL

 We would really value hearing from those that have used the guide and run their own Outfall Safaris.
 Please contact us at marineandfreshwater@zsl.org with your feedback, ideas and any general questions that you may have.

 The Citizen Crane project is a major citizen science initiative on the River Crane in West London.
-The project is led by ZSL, Friends of River Crane Environment, Frog Environmental with support and guidance from the Environment Agency, Thames Water and The Crane Valley Partnership.
+The project is led by ZSL, Friends of River Crane Environment and Frog Environmental, with support and guidance from the Environment Agency, Thames Water and The Crane Valley Partnership.

-CaSTCo is an Ofwat funded project led by the Rivers Trust and United Utilities which aims to change how citizen science contributes to evidence based river catchment management.
+CaSTCo is an Ofwat funded project led by the Rivers Trust and United Utilities, which aims to change how citizen science contributes to evidence based river catchment management.
 ZSL helped to develop CaSTCo and sit on the steering group for the project.
-As part of CaSTCo, ZSL are also carrying out a method audit on citizen science freshwater fish monitoring methods in order that guidance can be produced to enable increased standardisation of methods and consistent monitoring within citizen science freshwater monitoring.
+As part of CaSTCo, ZSL are helping to roll out the Outfall Safari method more widely - more info can be found on the CaSTCo website here.

 Restoring Rivers

-The Crane catchment has been selected as a pilot for Thames Water’s Smarter Water Catchments (SWC) initiative which aims to deliver a step change in holistic catchment management as a collaborative way of addressing the challenges and opportunities of rivers and their associated open spaces.
+The Crane catchment has been selected as a pilot for Thames Water’s Smarter Water Catchments (SWC) initiative, which aims to deliver a change towards holistic catchment management, as a collaborative way of addressing the challenges and opportunities of rivers and their associated open spaces.
 The Crane is the first urban river system in the Thames Region to be considered in this way.
 The Crane Smarter Water Catchments Plan has identified the following five key themes to be addressed:

 ZSL are Theme Leads for Water Quality and Biodiversity and have fed into the State of the Crane report, which provides an overview of the progress made after the first two years of the Smarter Water Catchments initiative.